Michael Carter-Williams: Post-playing career

 Carter-Williams formed NFT company DeFi Crypto Connections with partners Brooks Brown and Austin Greishober in 2021.

 Carter-Williams is also involved with youth athletics organization MCW Starz, which was founded by his mother Mandy and step-father Zach, as well as a sports trading card project he founded with MLB prospect Blaze Jordan.

 In January 2025, Carter-Williams joined ESPN as a men's college basketball studio and game analyst.
 He appears on the ACC Network show Nothing But Net.

 In May 2025, Carter-Williams fought in a charity boxing event and won by decision.
 He has stated plans to continue fighting and potentially pursue a career in the sport.

 Personal life

-Carter-Williams is the son of Earl Williams and Mandy Zegarowski (née Carter) and step-son of Zach Zegarowski and Rosa Williams.
-He has a younger sister, Masey, and three younger brothers: Marcus, Max, and Adrian.
+Carter-Williams is the son of Earl Williams and Amanda (Mandy) Carter, and step-son of Zach Zegarowski (second husband of her mother Mandy) and Rosa Williams (second wife of his father Earl).
+He has a younger sister, Masey, and three younger half-brothers: Marcus Zegarowski, Max, and Adrian.
 His parents met while the two were both basketball players at Salem State University in Salem, Massachusetts.